jtv/libpqxx/README.md

 Now you should be able to link your own programs with libpqxx.

-If something went wrong along the way, or what you have isn't quite what you want, it's time to move on to that fineprint that we hinted at earlier.
+If something went wrong along the way, or what you have isn't quite what you wanted, it's time to move on to that fineprint that we hinted at earlier.

 #### 1. Configure